On this page:

 - See also

 Google Apps for a domain, in this case mit.edu, is a service provided by Google that allows members of an educational institution or business to collaborate with each other, separate from their personal Google accounts.
 Google Apps for a domain offers a subset of Google services to registered users.
-In the case of Google Apps for MIT.EDU, currently available services are Google Docs, Calendar, and Sites.
+In the case of Google Apps for MIT.EDU, available services are Google Docs, Calendar, and Sites.

 Note: MIT is still developing full integration and account management for MIT Google Apps.